BorisBelica/Eshop-By-Mijani/wp-content/themes/kadence/readme.txt

 * Add: Better classic editor visual support.
 * Fix: Issue with builder showing even after hide controls clicked.
 * Fix: Bug with mobile toggle in customizer.
-* Fix: Bug where scrolling was extended byond controls in customizer.
+* Fix: Bug where scrolling was extended beyond controls in customizer.
 * Fix: Context showing in read more translation that shouldn't.
 * Fix: Sticky header issue when no logo is added.